Dawnlast/DPL-RA/data/README.md

-This is the data from our training process.
+These are the datas from our training process.